hoangNguyen210/Fine-Grained-Classification/README.md

 We also use the given `train.csv`, `test.csv`, `val.csv`  to extract index and label for the train, test, validation dataset.

-## Model Zoo
+## Proposed method
-**About the code** This repository has been refactored to use Pytorch Lightning framework and MONAI library for data preprocessing, data loading, inferencing to ensure the reproducibility and extendability of our work as well as improve efficiency when training.
-Hence, the results here have been improved a little bit when compared to their counterparts in the paper.
+**About the code** Our work has been utilized some pretrained model on keras framework as well as for data augmentation technique.

 ### Result of our proposed method on FGVC-Aircraft dataset: